 Costs you pay for most kinds of business insurance are deductible for tax purposes on your business income tax forms.
-In this article, we'll look at the various types of business insurance and their deductibility.
-You can also find out where to deduct these business insurance expenses, depending on your business type and tax form.
+Below is a look at the various types of business insurance and their deductibility and info where to deduct these business insurance expenses, depending on your business type and tax form.

 Business Insurance Expenses You May Deduct